 Vucic said at a press conference in the Serbian government that he expects the case of drug lord Darko Saric, who is at large, to be solved in the forthcoming period, in a couple of weeks or months.

-The actions against drug dealers will continue, and the Serbian state bodies will manage to deal with the greatest plague of the modern society, Vucic underlined.
+The actions against drug dealers will continue, and the Serbian state bodies will manage to deal with the greatest plague of modern society, Vucic underlined.